Capriccio Italien: Structure

-Capriccio italien is scored for: 3 flutes (3rd doubling on piccolo), 2 oboes, English horn, 2 clarinets in A, 2 bassoons, 4 horns in F, 2 cornets in A, 2 trumpets in E, 3 trombones (2 tenor, 1 bass), tuba, 3 timpani, triangle, tambourine, cymbals, bass drum, glockenspiel, harp and strings.
+Capriccio italien is scored for 3 flutes (3rd doubling on piccolo), 2 oboes, English horn, 2 clarinets in A, 2 bassoons, 4 horns in F, 2 cornets in A, 2 trumpets in E, 3 trombones (2 tenor, 1 bass), tuba, percussion (3 timpani, triangle, tambourine, cymbals, bass drum, and glockenspiel), harp, and strings.

 After a brief bugle call, inspired by a Il Silenzio d’Ordinanza, a bugle call Tchaikovsky heard daily in his rooms at the Hotel Costanzi, next door to the barracks of the Royal Italian Cuirasseurs, a stoic, heroic, unsmiling melody is played by the strings.
 Eventually, this gives way to music sounding as if it could be played by an Italian street band, beginning in the winds and ending with the whole orchestra.
 Next, a lively march ensues, followed by a lively tarantella.
 One of the main themes is another Italian folk song, precisely from Tuscany, Bella ragazza dalle trecce bionde.

 The brothers were there during Carnival, and, despite calling it "a folly," the composer was able to soak up Italian street music and folk songs which he then incorporated into his Capriccio.
 This enables some "bright primary colors and uncomplicated tunefulness."

+Performance history

+List of notable performances of Tchaikovsky's Italian Capriccio, during his life.